n400peanuts/leverhulmeNDL/exp1/exp1README.md

 #### 1)	Main goal of this study: semi-replication + quality check task ####

-In this study we aim to replicate Ramscar's 2010 and Jujovic et al., 2019 (under review) with the goal of finding a task that we can use to effectively filter those participants that do not play attention.
-Moreover, we are "polishing" the materials & methods by changing some details of the tests, and selecting only the most powerful ones.
+In this study we aim to replicate Ramscar's 2010 and Jujovic et al., 2019 (under review) with the goal of finding a task that we can use to effectively filter those participants that do not pay attention.
 The idea is to establish that the paradigm works - i.e., we replicate the key interaction effect found in previous work despite these changes, as well as adding a positive control that confirms that our data are solid.